Prof. Dr. Andreas Rieder

 Recent preprints and publications:

-- Tangential cone condition and Lipschitz stability for the full waveform forward operator in the acoustic regime.
+- Tangential cone condition and Lipschitz stability for the full waveform forward operator in the acoustic regime, Inverse Problems 37 (2021) 085011.
+Open Access.

 - An all-at-once approach to full waveform seismic inversion in the viscoelastic regime, Math.
 Meth.
 Appl.
 Sci.
 2021;1-13.
 Open Access.

-Some conferences, workshops, and summer schools in which I somehow was or will be involved:
+Some conferences, workshops, and summer schools that I have been or will be involved in somehow:

 - Conference on Mathematics of Wave Phenomena, Karlsruhe, February 2022